-Trusted to care in Southampton
+Trusted to care in Southampton, Hampshire

-Our home specialises in nursing, residential, dementia and respite care.
-All delivered in stunning surroundings, where everything is tailored to your loved ones needs and interests.
+Our home specialises in nursing, residential, dementia and respite care, all delivered in stunning surroundings, where everything is tailored to your loved ones needs and interests.

-The team at Ancasta Grove provide nursing, residential and dementia care on a permanent and short term respite basis.
 All our colleagues are trained to the highest standards and are passionate about getting to know every resident like a member of their own family.
 Our team’s experience and compassion combined with state of the art facilities means that your loved one can be assured they have a ‘home for life’ if and when their care needs change.

 Choosing the right place for your loved one is important, so we’ve created a useful guide to the types of care we offer.

-At Ancasta Grove we believe in supporting residents to continue doing whatever brings them purpose and joy, with the knowledge they are safe and well cared for.
 Keeping active and engaged in everyday life has been proven to reduce falls and promote wellbeing in older people.
 It’s even thought to slow the development of dementia in individuals with this diagnosis.Read more

 Our experienced and highly qualified team is on hand to provide clinical care whenever it’s needed.
-By creating tailored care plans and holding regular discussions with GPs and medical professionals about your loved one’s needs, we can ensure they receive the best care possible.Read more
+By creating tailored care plans, and holding regular discussions with GPs and medical professionals about your loved one’s needs, we can ensure they receive the best care possible.Read more

 Our excellent short-term respite care is available for older people being looked after at home, thus allowing busy carers to take a much-needed break.
 Ancasta Grove offers professional support and care, while you recharge your batteries.
 We also provide convalescent care for those leaving hospital, easing the transition back to home life.Read more